buddh4/lyvely/packages/docs/docs/dev/framework/endpoints.md

 # Endpoints

-In Lyvely, endpoint interfaces play a crucial role in defining the interactions between the web and api layer.
+In Lyvely, endpoint interfaces play a crucial role in defining the interactions between the web and API layer.
-These interfaces are part of the interface layer and encompass both the client interface used by the web layer and endpoint interfaces used by controllers in the API layer.
+These interfaces are part of the interface layer of a feature and encompass both the client interface used by the web layer and endpoint interfaces implemented by controllers in the API layer.

 Lyvely offers a set of helper functions designed to facilitate the creation of type-safe interface definitions, as detailed in this section.